thepokenik/IPCamMonitor/README.md

-# IPCamMonitor
+# Visage

-**IPCamMonitor** is a desktop application developed with Tauri, TypeScript, and Tailwind CSS, designed to simulate IP camera connections.
+**Visage** is a desktop application developed with Tauri, TypeScript, and Tailwind CSS, designed to simulate IP camera connections.
 This tool allows developers to test and interact with IP video streams in a controlled environment.

 ## Features